intermine/internships/guidance/students-applying.md

 permalink: /guidance/students-applying/
 ---

+# Application advice for students

 ## Getting started

 - Take the [FlyMine](https://flymine.readthedocs.io/en/latest/) tutorial or watch some helpful [videos](http://intermine.org/tutorials/).
 InterMine has lots of mines (see the [registry](http://registry.intermine.org/)), FlyMine is an InterMine instance loaded with fruit fly data.
 This is how people access data in an InterMine using the web browser.
 - Take the [Python](https://github.com/intermine/intermine-ws-python-docs/) or [Perl](https://metacpan.org/pod/distribution/Webservice-InterMine/lib/Webservice/InterMine/Cookbook.pod) InterMine tutorials.
 InterMine has [client libraries](https://intermine.readthedocs.io/en/latest/web-services/) in Python, Perl, JavaScript, R and Java.
 This is how people access data in an InterMine using the command line.

 Now you have a pretty good idea of how people use InterMine to search genomic data!

+## Select a project

+Browse our [project ideas list](project-ideas/2018/).
+If you're interested in a specific project, read the project description in detail and there should be a "Get started" section that will let you know what to do next.
+Please feel free to pop onto the #GSoC channel on our [chat server](http://chat.intermine.org) if you get stuck or have questions.

 ## Custom projects